Crawl Space Water Extraction & Encapsulation in Seattle

 - LGR dehumidification (AlorAir or Dri-Eaz) combined with HEPA vacuuming and EPA-registered antimicrobial treatment for the initial dry-down

-- Sump pump installation or upgrade where chronic groundwater intrusion exists
+- Sump pump or French drain installation where chronic groundwater intrusion exists

-Reach out to our team today for a complete inspection, and let us help you breathe easier in your own home.
+Reach out to our team today for a complete inspection.
+We serve Seattle, Bellevue, Everett, Bothell, and communities across King and Snohomish counties - call us and breathe easier in your own home.

 Our Crawl Space Process